AppImageMan/aim/README.md

 - `--backup/-b` will run `aim backup` before the command
 - `--quiet/-q` will hide all stdout/stderr
 - `--help/-h` will show usage information

+NOTE: AIM doesn't support listing installed packages as that can simply be done via `ls ~/Applications`

 ## Build